Jonpot/Terros/Terros/Objects/Elder Blades/Carina.md

 Can summon the God of Water.

+Adds +10ft movement speed when upgraded to level 2.

 ## Conversations
 - [[Lana]] was away from the rest of the magi very often.
 Very good friends with [[Casia]].
 Fought in [[The Time War]].